Lokymil/elephant_carpaccio/LEADER.md

 - `validAnswerStreakThreshold` for win streak length, default is 10
 - `countTeamWithHighStreakThreshold` for number of attendees to have long enough win streak, default is 1

-It is adviced to increase those value if your attendees have huge gap between their experience level.
+It is adviced to increase those values if

+- your attendees have huge gap between their experience level, increasing `validAnswerStreakThreshold` is adviced
+- you have more than 5~6 attendees, adding 1 to `countTeamWithHighStreakThreshold` every 5~6 attendees is adviced (i.e.: 12 attendees = `countTeamWithHighStreakThreshold` set to 3)

 #### What their module must do

 1. calculate total price from `prices` and `quantities`
 2. apply reduction
 3. apply exchange rate, provided prices are in €
-4. return invoice as `final price with 2 decimals + white space + currency symbol`
+4. return invoice as `final price with 2 decimals + white space + currency symbol` (:warning: final price is not rounded, just truncated)

 #### Possible reductions